Shubham7171github/Uber-Data-Analysis-Project/README.md

 •	Use Power Automate or built-in Power BI Export functionality.
 •	Enables users to analyse raw data outside Power BI if needed.

-# DAHBOARD 2: TIME ANALYSIS
+# DASHBOARD 2: TIME ANALYSIS
 To understand trip patterns based on time, Uber needs to analyse ride demand and trends across different time intervals.
 This dashboard will help in optimizing operations, pricing, and driver availability.
 Global Dynamic Measure (Filters All Charts)
 A measure selector will be created for: